 People find it more meaningful to ask a question or hold a conversation where searches are considered.
 With Hummingbird, the focus shifts from individual words to the intent behind these words.
 To produce better results, Hummingbird takes many parameters into accounts such as the location, context of the search, platform, timeliness, conversation cues, device, and hyper-local factors.

 Therefore, if a user is searching for a solution for something your company can solve or is looking for a type of service in your area, Hummingbird will go that extra mile to see that these users connect to your website.
 This results in increased qualified leads on your site, rather than just traffic.
 In effect, keyword placement is still critical, but the relevant content is absolutely necessary.

 Hummingbird’s new focus is content and it asserts that authorship should be given more importance.
 This has stemmed from the new Google+ authorship attributions and now it is easier for Google to connect content to authors that wrote it.

-Google has recognised that mobile is truly the future.
-There are many small businesses that assume that just because they do not have an ecommerce website, it is not important to focus on the digital aspect of communication.
+Google has recognized that mobile is truly the future.
+There are many small businesses that assume that just because they do not have an e-commerce website, it is not important to focus on the digital aspect of communication.
 It is critical to have a strong, relevant presence in the digital space where people can locate you, especially if they are using a mobile phone.